 Is your child in a tantrum throwing stage?
 Have you been trying to figure out how you are going to stop these tantrums without going crazy?
 As a Pediatric Nurse Practitioner I have learned that many parents will come to you exasperated and ask “how can I stop the tantrums?!”
 The American Academy of Pediatrics recommends that parents “ignore them”.
 Mmmokay, doc, got it!
 Now back to reality.
 How am I supposed to ignore the child who is screaming and throwing his body on the floor of Target because I won’t buy them the new (insert toy) now?
 Sure I can ignore my son as he makes a spectacle of himself and everyone stares at us.
 Or I can come up with a different plan to tackle this tantrum.

 This page probably contains affiliate links.
 You can read the full disclosure policy here.
-If you purchase something through a link on this page This Little Blog of Mind will receive a commission at no cost to you.
-Myself and my family thanks you for helping support this blog.
+If you purchase something through a link on this page I will receive a commission at no cost to you.
+We thank you for helping support this blog.

 There are various different methods out there to help parents learn to, well “parent”.
 Nowadays we look to our pediatric healthcare providers, the internet, and books for advice.
 Some parents will turn to other parents to ask for advice, which more often than not ends in “have you read this book?” or “I’ll send you a link to a website”.